What rate is payable?

 The real cost of membership to you is usually even less because pension contributions attract tax relief.

-The salary bands are uprated each April in line with the cost of living by the Department for Communities and Local Government.
+The salary bands are uprated each April in line with the cost of living by the Ministry for Housing, Communities and Local Government (MHCLG).

 Rates from 01/04/2018 (208KB)